Quick Start Setup Guide - WAN Forwarding

 Locate your network DNS server settings

-Identify which device or server on your network points your client devices to your public DNS servers.
-This is usually a router or sometimes a firewall.
-Typically, the device that handles your IP address (DHCP) or the device that serves as your default gateway is also where you configure public DNS servers.
+Identify which device or server on your network directs client devices to public DNS servers.
+This is usually a router or, in some cases, a firewall.
+Typically, the device that manages your IP addresses (DHCP) or serves as your default gateway is also where public DNS servers are configured.

 If you are an active directory/domain controller environment, please refer to this detailed guide for configuring DNS in your environment.